Get ready because today we are sharing how to make Instant Pot Italian Braciole. It is insanely easy, and the meat is so tender and juicy!

 - All you want to make sure is that you have ALL the ingredients tucked in and wrapped up.

 - The order does not matter.

-- Now add on the breadcrumb
+- Now add on breadcrumbs

 - Followed by the egg (that should be prepared in advance of this process)

 - It's time to roll and tuck then tie.
 This is the longest time commitment because tying is not always easy if you are all thumbs!

-- Now it's time or the sauce and water.
+- Add the sauce and water.

+- You can add more water, but make sure to counterbalance with 1 can of paste if you do this.
 If you want to use the sauce (which is the best ever) I suggest adding a can of paste to the water if you fill it to the rim.